 The disturbed portion of the site defines the woodland edge.
 The proposed construction of new condominiums would be restricted to the existing disturbed area for the most part.
 This may include the cutting of some trees growing close to the property lines to limit hazards to the new units and vehicles.
+This is addressed on the Tree Preservation Plan prepared by HKLA.

 The property is located in a Category 2 landform feature.
 The ORMCP recommends that grading be limited in those areas to maintain the natural topography.
 The proposed development of the site includes the construction of 23 new town homes and associated municipal services.
-The construction will entail grading the portion of the property that is currently being used as lawn and gardens located east of the retained house.
+The construction will entail grading the portion of the property that is currently being used as lawn and gardens located east of the existing house.
 Any sandy soils removed should be replaced with use of engineered fill to support these new condominiums.

 The remainder of the property will be left unchanged.
 The construction envelope is outside of all buffers.
 A preliminary site plan is shown on Figure 1.
-The balance of the lands, woodland, wetland, buffers, and retained house will be left as is for future re-sale.